drakut/ESKLP/README.md

-Application demonstrates using Python from Intersystems IRIS to resolve linear regression in task of checking similarity of two text strings
+Application demonstrates using Python and Intersystems IRIS to resolve linear regression in task of checking similarity of two text strings

 text-similarity dictionaries linear regression python